Improving Sequential Query Recommendation with Immediate User Feedback: Experimental Evaluation

 \subsection{Performance Metrics}

-The performance of online algorithms are evaluated using regret.
-Formally, the regret is defined as the loss suffered by the algorithm relative to the optimal strategy.
-After $T$ rounds, the cumulative regret of an online algorithm is defined as:

-In tasks like query recommendation, we assume binary rewards, such that the algorithm gets a reward of 1, if the recommended query is clicked; 0 otherwise.
-In our experimental study we mimic this behaviour using the standard performance metric used in query recommendation task.

-BLEU is the classical metric used in tasks like machine translation \citep{papineni2002bleu} and query recommendation \citep{mustar2020using}.
-It is defined as the ratio of generated words in the queries that are present in the predicted query and the observed query.
-In our experiments, to calculate regret, we assign rewards based on the value of the BLEU metric.
-We assign a reward of 1, if the predicted query and observed query share more than half of the words, and a reward of 0, otherwise.
-We also report the average similarity and distance of the predicted query with the query context.
-At each round $t$, similarity and distance values are calculated between the predicted query at round $t$ and the observed queries till round $t-1$.
-Instead of using the vector embeddings from the expert transformer models, we used FastText \citep{bojanowski2017enriching} to obtain the query embeddings for calculating distance and similarity values.
-The query embeddings for a query is obtained by summing the FastText vectors for each word in the query.
-We used cosine as the similarity function and the Euclidean distance as the distance function.
+The performance of online algorithms is evaluated using the regret defined in (\ref{eq:regret}).
+In the predicted query recommendation, we adopt binary rewards, such that the query recommendation algorithm receives a reward $r_{t}=1$ if the recommended query is clicked (accepted) by the analyst at step $t$; $r_{t}=0$ otherwise.
+In our offline experiments, we mimic the click/accept behaviour using the metric BLEU.
+BLEU is a well-established metric widely used in evaluating the performance of query recommendation tasks \cite{mustar21_tis,ahmad2019context,ren2018conversational,mustar2020using}.
+BLEU was originally proposed to measure the correctness of machine translation tasks \citep{papineni2002bleu} and later adopted for tasks like query recommendation and prediction.
+Specifically, we adopt the BLUE metric to determine the reward value $r_{t}$.
+BLEU is defined as the ratio of the generated words in the queries that are present in the predicted query \textit{and} the observed (actual query issued by the user) query.
+In our experiments, to calculate the regret, we assign rewards based on the value of the BLEU metric.
+We assign $r_{t}=1$, if the predicted query and observed query share more than half of the words, and a reward $r_{t}=0$, otherwise.